 - One cause of job burnout is feeling as if you lack control in your job life.
 For example, if you are unable to influence decisions that affect you, like your schedule or your tasks for the day, it leads to a feeling of a serious lack of control in your life.

 - In addition, extreme activities such as high-energy and fast-paced nursing positions that experience death or severe illness can cause burnout.
-The body needs time to recenter after a stressful experience, such as the many situations that ER nurses are faced with.
-When the body does not have time to “calm down,” after a task, it creates overall stress that the body shuts down to deal with.
+The body needs time to re-center after a stressful experience.
+This is true of such as the many situations that ER nurses are faced with.
+When the body does not have time to “calm down,” after a task, it creates overall stress.
+Due to this, the body shuts down to take care of itself.

 Cameo’s Life Now

 In the following, Louis compliments Cameo on her marketing over social media, claiming that it will get her to her, “end goals, way, way, faster.”
 Next, Louis begins by asking a question that he, “knows the answer to, but…for the people you’ve injected so far with Botox or fillers, whether it’s National Laser since you have left…are you friends with any of these people on Instagram or Facebook?”
 To answer this question, Cameo says, “Absolutely…the connection I think you have with your patients, I’m learning, is so strong and it’s so neat.”

 To clarify, Louis questions, “So, in your opinion, as you move forward, do you think for every ten clients you have for Botox or fillers…maybe eight of them will be your friends on social media?
 Simply put, Cameo responds, “A hundred percent.”
 To put it in perspective, Louis asks, “How about in the ICU, out of every ten patients you saw in the ICU, how many are your friends on social media?”
 Simply put, Cameo responds, “None.”